Real New Jersey Haunts

 12 The Esplanade, Alpine

 The traffic and blue laws aren’t the only terrifying things about Bergen County.
 This menacing structure was the centerpiece of the Rio Vista estate for the first half of the 20th century.
-The estate was split up after the owner died, so the clock tower became a site for teenage partiers, graffiti artists and delinquents.
+The estate was split up after the owner died, so the clock tower became a site for teenaged partiers, graffiti artists and delinquents.
 As a result, the tower was sealed up.
 Drive around it three times in reverse at night and turn off your headlights to see the ghost of the owner’s wife.
 But be careful, she might take control of your car and drive you straight into a tree.
-Don’t Miss: Walk six times backwards around the tower and you’ll meet the Devil himself.
+Not scary enough?
+Walk six times backwards around the tower and you’ll meet the Devil himself.

 The Devil’s Tree